hushh-labs/hushh-vibe-catalog/README.md

-# hushh-whisper
+# hushh-vibe-catalog-reader
-Support clients for the hushh whisper file format
+Support clients for the hushh vibe-catalog file format